davilayang/learning-resources/ml-algos/classification/SVM.md

   + $= x_{i1}^2x_{j1}^2 + x_{i2}^2x_{j2}^2 + 2 \cdot x_{i1}x_{i2}x_{j1}x_{j2}$
     + expand the square, $1$ operation

-&nbsp;&nbsp;&nbsp;&nbsp; By just computing the dot product in the original space and raising the result (a scalar) to a power, we can get the same results but with less operations.
+By just computing the dot product in the original space and raising the result (a scalar) to a power, we can get the same results but with less operations.
 In the previous example, the kernel function is (linear): $K(x_i, x_j) = (a \langle x_i, x_j \rangle + b)^n$.
-&nbsp;&nbsp;&nbsp;&nbsp; In short, the Kernel trick is a 'trick' because that **mapping does not need to be ever computed**. **If our algorithm can be expressed only in terms of a inner product between two vectors, all we need is replace this inner product with the inner product from some other suitable space**.
+In short, the Kernel trick is a 'trick' because that **mapping does not need to be ever computed**. **If our algorithm can be expressed only in terms of a inner product between two vectors, all we need is replace this inner product with the inner product from some other suitable space**.
 That is where resides the “trick”: wherever a dot product is used, it is replaced with a Kernel function.

 #### Gaussian Kernel, or Radial Basis Function